lacabra/olk15RecentAddresses/README.md

 # Outlook for OSX 2015 Recent Address Parser

-This library allows you to import a .olk15RecentAddresses file and get back CSV of
+This library allows you to import an **.olk15RecentAddresses** file and get back a CSV (comma-separated value) of

-email_address, FirstName, LastName
+Email Address, First Name, LastName

-## Install
+## 🛠 Install

-Use Python3.
+Use **Python 3**.
 This code has been developed and tested using Python 3.12.0.
-No installation is necessary beyong having Python3 installed in your computer.
+No installation is necessary beyond having Python 3 installed in your computer.
 Simply run the code from the command line as detailed in the next section.

-## Command line
+## 💻 Command line

-Run `main.py` to input a file and get back the addresses, for example
+Run `main.py` to input a file and get back the contacts information, for example

 ```
-python main.py sample_data/sample.olk15RecentAddresses
+python main.py sample_data/sample2.olk15RecentAddresses
 ```

-## olk15RecentAddresses files
+## 🔎 olk15RecentAddresses files

 These files are generated and managed by Outlook 15, and are found in the following folder in a MacOS computer:

 ```
 /Users/`whoami`/Library/Group Containers/UBF8T346G9.Office/Outlook/Outlook 15 Profiles/Main Profile/Data/Recent Addresses/
 ```

 ## ✅ Tests